extenda/actions/setup-gcloud/README.md

 # setup-gcloud

-This is a composite GitHub Action to set up and configure the gcloud CLI and cache it for further use.
-This action uses a setup-gcloud-base action, see more details [setup-gcloud-base](https://github.com/extenda/actions/tree/master/setup-gcloud-base)
+This is a GitHub Action to set up and configure the gcloud CLI.
+It will download and cache `gcloud` for further use.

+The action offers similar functionality as the [GoogleCloudPlatform/github-actions/setup-gcloud](https://github.com/GoogleCloudPlatform/github-actions/tree/master/setup-gcloud) action, but differs in the following ways:

+  * It requires a `service-account-key` as input and always authenticates
+  * It provides the default `project-id` as output

 ## Usage